serso/android-messengerpp/README.txt

 INSTALLATION

 The project is based on Maven 3.
 In order to build it you need to install Apache Maven and run 'mvn install' command.
-NOTE: currently you have to use Maven 3.0.x in order to build problem.
-Support of Maven 3.1.x or higher will be added in the future.
+NOTE: You need Maven 3.1.x or higher in order to build the project.

 Some modules of project contain dependencies not included in Maven Central - to build such modules you need first install these dependencies in your local repository.
-To do this, please, download Android SDK Deployer: git clone git://github.com/serso/maven-android-sdk-deployer.git And then: cd ./maven-android-sdk-deployer/ git checkout tags/api-19 mvn install -P4.2
+To do this, please, download Android SDK Deployer: git clone git://github.com/serso/maven-android-sdk-deployer.git And then: cd ./maven-android-sdk-deployer/ git checkout tags/api-19-mvn3.1 mvn install -P4.2

 LICENSE